akuafo/ai-anki/README.md

 This script automatically creates a backup db file each time it's run.
 The file is named with a date stamp for that day so it overwrites if you run the script multiple times per day, but persists the last file that is written that day.

-OpenAI responses are fairly consistent, but do not always follow prompt instructions.
-Sometimes it will generate sentences with mistakes or incorrectly convert the sentence to speech.
+OpenAI responses can be inconsistent and do not always follow prompt instructions.
+Ongoing prompt tweaks are recommended.

-Ideas for roadmap (work in progress):
+**Ideas for roadmap (work in progress)**
 * Update the existing Anki cards with the generated sentences and audio files by inserting to the same note ID.
 This is challenging due to Anki unstructured template-based card format and x1 divider scheme, which means it's unclear where to insert the sentences in any given Anki deck.
 One idea is to use OpenAI to analyze the template and card of the deck and figure out where to insert.
 * Include new Anki cards as well as review cards ('due' for new cards is different time calculation than review cards).
 * Switch to another text-to-speech provider with a more natural Japanese voice, maybe PlayHT.